0xSero/orchestra/README.md

 | `orchestrator.workflows` | List workflows |
 | `orchestrator.boomerang` | Run the RooCode boomerang workflow |

-## Advanced: Memory System (Optional)
+## Advanced: Memory System

-Open Orchestra includes an optional Neo4j-backed memory system for persistent knowledge storage.
+Open Orchestra stores memory in a local file by default, with optional Neo4j-backed graph storage if you configure it.
 See the memory section in [Guide](./docs/guide.md) for setup instructions.

 ## Development